Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 How do you make sure you're comparing different solutions "apples to apples" to get a clear picture of which solution is best for your needs?

-Recently, Kudos®' CFO, Karim Punja, and Kudos®' Director of Sales, Cheryl Smith, hosted a workshop to help walk HR professionals answer the questions above and more.
+Recently, Kudos®' CFO, Karim Punja, and Kudos®' Director of Sales, Cheryl Smith, hosted a workshop to help HR professionals answer the questions above and more.
 We encourage you to watch the webinar here, or read on to learn all the insider tips and tricks shared.

 Before digging into the actual budgeting exercise, it's important to level-set on why you're considering bringing in an employee recognition platform so you can contextualize your budget with a legitimate need and urgency.